alinoorul/ass/README.md

 [README](https://github.com/alinoorul/ass/blob/main/readme.pdf) contains a brief introduction to ASS, parallels with Bitcoin, and a note from its architect, Noorul Ali.

-To buy shares in asscorps, one must own at least 1 share in ASS ($1000, 31 July 2023).
+To buy shares in asscorps, one must own at least 1 share in ASS

+Ticker: ASS
+Share price: $1000
+Outstanding float: 10000
+Market cap: $50M